doctrine/orm/docs/en/reference/annotations-reference.rst

 @Embeddable
 ~~~~~~~~~~~~~~~~~~~~~

-The embeddable is required on an entity targed to be embeddable inside
+The embeddable is required on an entity targeted to be embeddable inside
 another.
 It works together with the :ref:`@Embedded <annref_embedded>`
 annotation to establish the relationship between two entities.